We've been featured in:

 How Do Personal Injury Claim Interim Payments Affect Your Final Payout?

 Personal injury claim interim payments are effectively portions of your compensation in advance.
 At the conclusion of your case, all the interim payments that you have received are totalled up and deducted from the final amount.
-Other relevant deductions that relate to any costs associated with your case may be made also.
-If you receive benefits the Department of Work and Pensions may seek certain amounts back.
+Other relevant deductions that relate to any costs associated with your case may also be made.
+If you receive benefits, the Department of Work and Pensions may seek certain amounts back.

 Personal Injury Claim Calculator